jgcjordi/parking-api-serverless/README.md

-# parking-api
+# parking-api-serverless

 API to manage parking spaces.
 The domain consists of a group of spaces, each assigned a type such as motorcycle or car.
 It includes the number of each type per floor and tracks occupied spaces.

+## Infrastructure

+Since it will be deployed as a Lambda function, it uses @codegenie/serverless-express to convert the microservice into a serverless function, while still running as a normal service locally.
+This approach keeps the microservice decoupled from the deployment infrastructure.
+At the same time on AWS uses an aurora DB that allows it to be totally serverless.

 ## Architecture

 This project follows a hexagonal architecture, using Express to expose a REST API and TypeORM to manage a PostgreSQL database.
-Since it will be deployed as a Lambda function, it uses @codegenie/serverless-express to convert the microservice into a serverless function, while still running as a normal service locally.
-This approach keeps the microservice decoupled from the deployment infrastructure.

 ## Setup